galenmckinley/ADS_Teaching/CourseInfo/G5243_Spring_2022_ADS.md

 #### Description
 This course incorporates knowledge and skills covered in a statistical curriculum with topics and projects in data science.
 Programming will be covered using existing tools mostly in R, while students can use tools from other languages.
 Computing best practices will be taught using test-driven development, version control, and collaboration.
 Students finish the class with a portfolio on GitHub, and deeper understanding of several core statistical/machine-learning algorithms.

-This course will be a project-based hands-on course in data science. **No formal instruction on statistics, data science, machine learning will be given**.
-Project cycles run every 2-3 weeks, where we will have mini-group data projects.
+This course will be a project-based hands-on course in data science. **No formal instruction on statistics, data science, machine learning or climate science will be given**.
+Project cycles run every 4-5 weeks, where we will have mini-group data projects.
 Groups will be formed **randomly** and project products will be peer-reviewed, in addition to evaluation by the instructional team.

 #### Course organization
-This course will have a total of *five* project cycles, while Project 5 is optional and free-topic.
-For Projects 1-4, each project cycle follows a sequence of four types of activities.
+This course will have a total of *three* project cycles.
+For Projects 1-3, each project cycle follows a sequence of four types of activities.

 **a**.
 Dataset release, introduction to the data science problem, individual exercises, team forming